 Launch of Amicus group in Manchester

-Mark George from GCN spoke at the meeting last Wednesday (19.10.05) at BPP Law School in Oxford Street to launch an Amicus group in Manchester.
-There was also a screening of "Deadline: the Movie" and a proposal made for Amicus to arrange some future training in Manchester on US death penalth laws.
+Mark George, a barrister at Garden Court North Chambers, spoke at the meeting last Wednesday (19th October 2005) at BPP Law School in Oxford Street to launch an Amicus group in Manchester.
+There was also a screening of “Deadline: the Movie” and a proposal made for Amicus to arrange some future training in Manchester on US death penalth laws.

 Mark described recent developments in death penalty law and went on to outline the current situation with over 3400 people facing execution on death row across the United States.
 He pointed out that many of those on death row suffer from serious mental health problems and others are on death row largely because of poor standards of representation from their lawyers in a system where attorneys doing capital cases have been paid very low rates to represent those facing a death sentence if convicted.
 He also described how many of those on death row are factually innocent of the crimes of which they have been convicted.